HarshitNTiwari/Collaborative-Text-Editor/README.md

 npm run dev
 ```

 This will spin up a nodemon server.
-Now to start the frontend, install the dependencies, navigate to `client` directory and run the start command:
+Now to start the frontend, navigate to `client` directory, install the dependencies and run the start command:

 ```sh
 cd client